Sunil Perera

 Uswatta Liyanage Ivor Sylvester Sunil Perera (Sinhala: සුනිල් පෙරේරා; 14 September 1952 – 6 September 2021) was a Sri Lankan vocalist, guitarist, songwriter and composer.
 Described as one of the most influential musicians in Sri Lankan music history, Perera was the leader and the lead vocalist of The Gypsies.
-He was associated with Sri Lanka's baila genre, and gained the nickname "Baila Chakravarthy".
+He was associated with Sri Lanka's baila genre, and gained the nickname "Baila Cakrawarti".

 Personal life

 Perera was born on 14 September 1952, in a family with ten siblings.
 His father, Anton Perera, was in the military before becoming a musician and forming the original Gypsies band.
 Anton was a clerk at the government Postal Department and also run a sweet production company called "Glucorasa".
 His mother was Dorine Perera.
 He started his education at St. Sebastian's College, Moratuwa until grade four and then until finishing school in the St Peter's College, Colombo.
 During his school days he was also a member of the college band.
 When he was 11 years old, he became a guitarist.

 Perera was married to Geetha Perera (née Kulatunga) who was born on 18 March 1967, whom he met while she was studying for her O/L classes.
 She also meets Sunil while he is attending a concert.
 Kulatunga's father, Mahinda, is a sub-inspector with the Sri Lanka Police.
 On 25 October 1981, Perera was arrested by police in Homagama following reports from Kulatunga's parents that he had abducted her; the case was later dropped.
 When Kulatunga was aged 16, she and Perera got engaged.

 He had two sons: Sajith and Gayan, and two daughters: Rehana and Maneesha.
-Eldest son Sajitha is married to the daughter of famous singer Dalreen Suby.
+Eldest son Sajith is married to the daughter of famous singer Dalreen Suby.
 His younger son, Gayan is a musician who formed the band "Daddy".
 His nephew, Lanthra Perera is also a musician and the founder-member of the band "Doctor".